Credit default swap: Description

 The "spread" of a CDS is the annual amount the protection buyer must pay the protection seller over the length of the contract, expressed as a percentage of the notional amount.
 For example, if the CDS spread of Risky Corp is 50 basis points, or 0.5% (1 basis point = 0.01%), then an investor buying $10 million worth of protection from AAA-Bank must pay the bank $50,000.
-Payments are usually made on a quarterly basis, in arrears.
+Payments are usually made on a quarterly basis, in arrear.
 These payments continue until either the CDS contract expires or Risky Corp defaults.

 All things being equal, at any given time, if the maturity of two credit default swaps is the same, then the CDS associated with a company with a higher CDS spread is considered more likely to default by the market, since a higher fee is being charged to protect against this happening.
 However, factors such as liquidity and estimated loss given default can affect the comparison.
 Credit spread rates and credit ratings of the underlying or reference obligations are considered among money managers to be the best indicators of the likelihood of sellers of CDSs having to perform under these contracts.